-- 15. The agent was recommended by a Governmental Official or customer. - 16.
-There is reason to believe there is or may be a violation of local law or policy (e.g., prohibitions on commissions, currency or tax law violations) in the arrangements proposed by the agent. - 17.
-Actual payments made do not match the contract terms.
+15. The agent was recommended by a Governmental Official

+16. There is reason to believe there is or may be a violation of local law or policy (e.g., prohibitions on commissions, currency or tax law violations) in the arrangements

+17. Actual payments made do not match the contract terms.